johnvfranco/SAW-course/INSTALL-Ubuntu.md

 libncurses-dev libncurses5 zlib1g-dev clang

 # but make sure the following are already there
--> evince, gnome-terminal, gedit, build-essential, libgmp10, libtinfo5, libffi8ubuntu1
+-> evince, gnome-terminal, gedit, build-essential, libgmp10, libtinfo5,
+-> libffi8ubuntu1, gcc, git
 # use sudo apt install ... for any of these that might be missing

 # Install the Haskel compiler